nus-cs2103-AY2223S1/ip/docs/README.md

 U: bye
 B: Glad to be of help!
 I have saved all your task progress and the new commands you taught me :) See you later~
 ```

+## Troubleshooting
+If you encounter issues regarding characters not being displayed correctly,
+you may the following command in your preferred terminal: java -Dfile.encoding=UTF-8 -jar duke.jar.